 For a long time, the idea of a holiday in Malta was only on the radar for those seeking a trip to an all-inclusive resort.
 Its ideal southern Mediterranean location means almost year-round sunshine and good weather and for a long time, traditional holidaymakers were willing to pay a pretty penny to enjoy the island atmosphere without having to sacrifice any of the typical comforts of home.
 This used to mean it was difficult to visit Malta on a budget and has many people asking the question: Is Malta expensive?

 Malta is changing and it is becoming more and more attractive for independent travellers.
-However, with most budget information for this island nation focusing on all-inclusive holidays rather than for backpackers or budget travellers, it can be difficult to know how expensive a trip to Malta will be in 2019.
+However, with most budget information for this island nation focusing on all-inclusive holidays rather than for backpackers or budget travellers, it can be difficult to know how expensive a trip to Malta will be.